owncloud/ocis/services/proxy/README.md

 ## Automatic User and Group Provisioning

-When using and external OpenID Connect IDP the proxy can be configured to automatically provision users upon their first login.
+When using an external OpenID Connect IDP, the proxy can be configured to automatically provision users upon their first login.

 ### Prequisites

 A number of prerequisites must be met for automatic user provisioning to work:

 * ownCloud Infinite Scale must be configured to use an external OpenID Connect IDP
-* The `graph` service must be configured to allow updating users and groups (`GRAPH_LDAP_SERVER_WRITE_ENABLED`)
+* The `graph` service must be configured to allow updating users and groups (`GRAPH_LDAP_SERVER_WRITE_ENABLED`).
 * The IDP must return a unique value in the user's claims (as part of the userinfo response and/or the access tokens) that can be used to identify the user.
 This claim needs to be stable and cannot be changed for the whole lifetime of the user.
-That means if a claim like `email` or `preferred_username` is used, you must asure that the user's email address or username never changes.
+That means, if a claim like `email` or `preferred_username` is used, you must ensure that the user's email address or username never changes.

 ### Configuration